jeftegoes/AwsOverview/Developer Tools/AWS X-Ray.md

   1. Create a Docker image that runs the X-Ray daemon.
   2. Upload it to a Docker image repository.
   3. Deploy it to your [Amazon ECS](AWS%20ECS.md) cluster.
-- You can use port mappings and network mode settings in your task definition file to allow your application to communicate with the daemon container.
+- We can use port mappings and network mode settings in your task definition file to allow your application to communicate with the daemon container.